 Curry leaves, also known as kadi patta or sweet neem leaves, are aromatic leaves commonly used in Indian cuisine to add flavor and aroma to various dishes.
 They come from the curry tree (Murraya koenigii), which is native to India and Sri Lanka.

-These leaves have a distinct citrusy and slightly bitter taste and are often used in South Indian cooking, especially in curries, chutneys, rice dishes, and soups.
+These leaves have a distinctly citrusy and slightly bitter taste and are often used in South Indian cooking, especially in curries, chutneys, rice dishes, and soups.
 They are added to hot oil at the beginning of cooking to release their flavor and aroma, enhancing the taste of the dish.

 Apart from their culinary uses, curry leaves are also believed to have some health benefits.
-They are rich in antioxidants, vitamins like vitamin A, B, C, and minerals such as calcium, phosphorus, and iron.
+They are rich in antioxidants, vitamins like vitamins A, B, and C, and minerals such as calcium, phosphorus, and iron.
 These leaves are also known for their potential medicinal properties, including aiding digestion, promoting hair health, and having anti-inflammatory effects.

 10 Health Benefits of Curry Leaves